Sortren/Sortren/README.md

 ### My name is Maks and I'm 20 years old student of Computer Science.
 My favourite part of learning programming is developing a back-end in web applications.

-- 🔭 I’m currently working on: creating a 'HTTP Witcher img REST API'.
+- 🔭 I’m currently working on: building an online chat using WebSocket from fastAPI framework
-- 🌱 I’m currently learning: Django + Django REST Framework (/w PostgreSQL + Docker)
+- 🌱 I’m currently learning: Django REST Framework (/w PostgreSQL + Docker), fastAPI
 - ⚡ Fun fact: I'm also a guitar player, interested in speedcubing and powerlifting 🏋️

 ---